 · Perform at least nine times a year, preferably more often at first, until you’re up to speed.

 · Come to a minimum of 30 hours of rehearsal the first year.
 Come to most rehearsals on the first Sunday afternoon of the month in Arlington.
 You are strongly encouraged to come to more–rehearsals happen most Sunday afternoons.

 · Attend one weekend company retreat, usually in the early fall, and sometimes a one-day training per year.

 Interested?
 Here are the steps:

 b) If you haven’t yet, come to at least one show.
-We usually have about two a week, including many that are not on the public calendar.
+We usually have one or two a week, including many that are not on the public calendar.
 Please let us know you are coming introduce yourself afterwards.

-c) Answer and email to Christopher the linked application questions.
+d) Answer and email to Amber (Artistic Director) the linked application questions.

-(f) If you pass the audition (and still want to join) engage in an apprenticeship training period (for your first 15-20 hours of rehearsing), so you and everyone in the troupe can meet and play together.
-At the end of that point we’ll mutually decide if it’s a good fit.
+(e) If you pass the audition (and still want to join) engage in an apprenticeship training period (for your first 15-20 hours of rehearsing), so you and everyone in the troupe can meet and play together.
+At the end of that point, we’ll mutually decide if it’s a good fit.